lukaspalkovic/DCS_wiki/DroneCore.Pilot-Power-supply.md

 ## 5V DC/DC specification
+As you can see in the "Power supply diagram", DroneCore.Pilot board contains 5V DC/DC converter, which can be supplied directly from drone battery (VDD_MAIN).

+ - **Electrical characteristics**
+    - input voltage range: 6,5V - 30V
+    - maximum current output: 12A

-  - input voltage, max current, sustainable current, thermal photos ...
+  //input voltage, max current, sustainable current, thermal photos ...